PrashanthPrince/PrashanthPrince/README.md

 # Hi 👋 Welcome to my GitHub profile.

 I am a Roboticist with a Masters degree in Robotics from King's College London.
-My interests include Machine Learning and Cloud Robotics.
+My interests include Machine Learning, Computer Vision and Cloud Robotics.
 I come with an experience of working with Machine Learning, ROS, software development and deployment.
 In the past, I have worked as an Associate Softeare Engineer for 2 years at Solartis Technology Pvt Ltd.

-I am currently looking for a full-time role as Machine Learning Engineer, AI Engineer, Robotics Software Engineer or in related field.
+I am currently looking for a full-time role in Machine Learning, Data Science, Robotics Software Engineering or related field.

 # Things I'm good at :